ImpromptAI/openplugin/docs/source/plugin_developers/openplugin_manifest.rst

 OpenPlugin Operations
 ---------------------
-A plugin operation is a single API call.
+An OpenPlugin operation is an extension of plugin operation defined in the OpenAPI document.
 It is defined by a combination of a path and an HTTP method as shown in the example above.
-The user can attach extra details to each operation so that LLM can generate better predictions.
+The user can attach extra details to each operation to improve LLM predictions and responses.

 .. list-table::
    :widths: 20 20 60